jtcaya/gd-ethers/README.md

 ### A Note on Security

-This is experimental, alpha software, in a state of ongoing development, intended for usage on testnets.
+This is experimental, alpha software, intended for usage on testnets.
+It is no longer being maintained, and should not be used in production.

 When exporting a project, __*do not*__ "Export With Debug".
 If you decide to recompile the Rust library, use the `--release` tag when building.
 ___